 Please check with the graduate coordinator of your intended program for any additional supporting materials required.

 Fall applicants who wish to be considered for assistantships or fellowships should submit an application and all supporting materials by January 15th of that year.
-All programs set their own individuals application deadlines, so please check the program website or with the graduate coordinator.
+All programs set their own application deadlines, check the program website or with the graduate coordinator.

-- The application (including personal essay) and fee are received and processed by a member of our admissions team
+- The application and supplemental materials are received and processed by a member of our admissions team.

-- Our admissions team will receive the admission recommendation and conduct a final review
+- The Graduate School admissions team will receive the admission recommendation and conduct a final review.

-- Once the final review is complete, the team will send out the official decision to you via mail
+- Once the final review is complete, the team will send out the official decision to you via your applicant dashboard.

 Things to Keep in Mind

-Please allow 6-8 weeks for credentials to be received and for the processing of your application.
-This time frame may be shorter if you submit a complete application, and possibly longer during peak application periods (December – February).
+Please allow 3-4 weeks for credentials to be received and for the processing of your application.
+This time frame may be shorter if you submit a complete application and possibly longer during peak application periods (December – February).

-Materials submitted become the property of the University and are not returned to the applicant.
+Materials submitted become the property of the University of Maine and are not returned to the applicant.